sankalp20/Emergency/README.md

 # Current Updates
 - The Front-End is ready.
-- Backend framework (on Springboot under Construction).
+- Backend framework is under construction.
 - Page is responsive.

 # Future works (Under Progress)